machitgarha/machitgarha/README.md

 [![trophy](https://github-profile-trophy.vercel.app/?username=machitgarha)](https://github.com/ryo-ma/github-profile-trophy)

 ## Summary

 Open-source enthusiast, advocate and developer.
 PHP programmer and follower.
 Interested in low-level programming.
 C++ and Rust lover.
 Having Git and Linux vital organs.
 Shell addict.
 Active on `Git*b`.
 And finally... thirsty for team work. :)

-## More About Me...

-A developer wanting (maybe trying?) to shift his focus to open-source.
-The title may shout at you: "I want my bucket to be empty"!
-No, it's lying.
-Look at [Red Hat](https://www.redhat.com/) and [Nextcloud](https://github.com/nextcloud/).
-Even without them, there is a huge hidden opportunity in open-source.

-In my ideal world, all of science and all technologies are open.
-By keeping things closed, most likely it is you (being a person or a group) that matter the most.
-In an open environment, however, you think further: Advancing the world as a whole is much more important.

-I care about privacy.
-It really matters, trust me.
-If you think it is just nonsense, go on and read [this Reddit post](https://www.reddit.com/r/linux/comments/jm16vx/why_is_securityprivacy_important_to_you/).
-This is one of the reasons why I'm on GNU/Linux, particularly Fedora. :)

-Last but not least, I'm proudly an Iranian and a Muslim.

 ## Skills